Mexico women's national under-17 football team

 The Mexico U-17 women's national football team is the national women's under-17 football team of Mexico and is managed by the Mexican Football Federation.
-Ana Galindo was named head coach on January 19, 2021, the same day Maribel Dominguez was promoted to the U20 squad.
+Miguel Gamero was named head coach on January, 2025.

-Under Mónica Vergara, now the senior team's head coach, the team reached the final at the 2018 FIFA U-17 Women's World Cup in Uruguay.
+Under Mónica Vergara, the team reached the final at the 2018 FIFA U-17 Women's World Cup in Uruguay.
 Although they fell 2–1 to Spain, their silver medal is the best showing for any Mexico squad at a FIFA Women's World Cup.
-The team also won the 2013 CONCACAF Women's U-17 Championship and were the runners up in the latest edition, which took place in 2018.
+The team also won the 2013 CONCACAF Women's U-17 Championship.

 Most members of the current squad play in the Liga MX Femenil per the league's 1000-minute requirement for young players.